gayathribandara23/Supply-Chain-and-Sales-Performance-Analysis-Dashboard/README.md

 ## Dataset Used
 - [Dataset](https://github.com/gayathribandara23/Supply-Chain-and-Sales-Performance-Analysis-Dashboard/blob/main/Sample%20-%20Superstore_2024.xlsx)

+# Process of Dashboard Development

-The dashboard is designed across three analytical layers:
+The dashboard was developed through three analytical stages to provide a comprehensive view of business performance.

-### 1. Executive Summary Dashboard
+### Phase 1: Executive Summary Dashboard

-Provides a high-level overview of business performance through key performance indicators (KPIs), sales and profit trends, regional sales distribution, category performance, and geographical analysis.
+The first stage focused on creating an executive-level overview of business performance.
+Key performance indicators (KPIs), sales and profit trends, regional sales distribution, category performance, and geographical analysis were incorporated to provide a quick understanding of overall business performance.

-### 2. Product Performance Analysis
+### Phase 2: Product Performance Analysis

-Focuses on identifying top-performing products by profit and sales.
-This page enables users to evaluate product-level performance and understand which products contribute most to business profitability.
+The second stage focused on product-level analysis.
+This phase identified top-performing products based on sales and profitability, enabling a detailed evaluation of product contribution to business growth and profitability.

-### 3. Regional and Customer Performance Analysis
+### Phase 3: Regional and Customer Performance Analysis

-Examines sales and profit performance across regional managers and regions.
-It also highlights customer contributions and regional profitability, helping management evaluate operational effectiveness and customer value.
+The final stage focused on analyzing regional and customer performance.
+Sales, profit, order distribution, and profit margin were evaluated across regions and regional managers.
+Customer-level analysis was also included to identify valuable customers and support data-driven decision-making.